In its purest form, any presentation can be boiled down to two elements: a story and a point.

 The 'point' of a presentation is like a sharp pin.

 If I throw that pin at you, it would not matter how hard I threw it, it would probably get caught up in your clothing.
 The pin is too light.
-You would not 'get the point'!
+You would not 'get the point'.

 Add to that, there are probably no points or messages that we have not already heard many times before:

-'Never give up'; 'Follow your heart'; Don't judge a book..'; 'What you give is what you get', etc.
+'Never give up'; 'Follow your heart'; Don't judge a book...'; 'What you give is what you get', etc.

-In fact most of them are very close to clichÃ©.
+In fact, most of them are clichés.

-However if I take my pin and attach it to a broom handle and then throw it at you:
+However, if I take my pin and attach it to a broom handle and then throw it at you:

-now you will definitely 'get the point'!
+now you will 'get the point'.

 It is only through 'the story' that we can transform the message from tired cliché into something unique and original.

-The points lost impact because any truth that is startling the first time you read it quickly becomes bland and clichÃ©d after 20 or 30 similar exposures.
+The point is lost because any startling truth the first time you read it quickly becomes bland and cliché after twenty-five or thirty similar exposures.

 So a point needs the story to give it impact.

-(And of course a story in turn needs a point to give it meaning.)
+(And of course, a story, in turn, needs a point to give it meaning.)

 What's your story?
 What's your point?